Lilah Fear

-Lilah Fear (born 11 June 1999) is a British-Canadian ice dancer.
+Lilah Fear (born 11 June 1999) is a British ice dancer.
 Representing Great Britain with her skating partner, Lewis Gibson, she is the 2025 World bronze medalist; theirs was the first World medal for Britain in 41 years.
-As well, Gibson is a two-time European silver medalist (2023–24), an ten-time Grand Prix medalist (including four gold), a seven-time ISU Challenger Series gold medalist, and a seven-time British national champion (2017, 2019–2020, 2022–2025).
+Fear is also a four-time European medalist, a two-time Grand Prix Final bronze medalist, a ten-time Grand Prix medalist (including four gold), an eight-time ISU Challenger Series gold medalist, and an eight-time British national champion (2017, 2019–2020, 2021–2026).
+Fear and Gibson represented Great Britain at the 2022 and 2026 Winter Olympics.

 Personal life

 Fear was born on 11 June 1999 in Greenwich, Connecticut, United States, to Canadian parents.
 Her mother is a former figure skater, and her uncle a former ice hockey player.
 She was raised in London, England, and attended South Hampstead High School.
-Fear is a dual British-Canadian citizen.
+Fear holds British, United States and Canadian citizenship.
 She has an older sister, and a younger sister, Sasha, who competed in ice dance for Great Britain with her former partner George Waddell.

 In the autumn of 2018, she began studying psychology and communications at McGill University in Montreal.